HYPE is building a world where every girl belongs—in computing, tech, and any other space she chooses to show up in.

 After 7 years working as a tech consultant for a major consulting firm, I chose to do something that many considered to be risky and even career-ending.
 In search of purpose and in response to my inner voice that consistently told me “there is something more for you”, I left my job with no plan B.

-I spent nearly a year traveling the world, serving & supporting nonprofit organizations in various capacities, and in 2017, Hope for Youth, Inc (d/b/a HYPE) was launched.
+I spent nearly a year traveling the world, serving & supporting nonprofit organizations in various capacities, and in 2017, HYPE was launched.
 I discovered how tangible skills combined with a genuine desire to make an impact can result in something powerful, purposeful, and productive.

 I believe that hope and opportunity are life-changing gifts that should be available to everyone.